US debt ceiling battle rekindles debate over Ukraine funds

 After some Republicans threatened to vote against the deal over the tightened defense spending, the Senate's Democratic and Republican leaders promised that the caps would not prevent the chamber from passing supplemental spending legislation to provide more money for Ukraine and the Department of Defense.

-However, McCarthy, who negotiated the agreement with Biden, said he would not automatically allow a vote on a supplemental in the Republican-led chamber.
+However, McCarthy, who negotiated the agreement with Biden, said he would not automatically allow a vote on supplemental spending legislation in the Republican-led House.

 "It doesn't matter if it's Ukraine or anything else.
 The idea that someone wants to go do a supplemental after we just came to an agreement is trying to blow the agreement," McCarthy told reporters at the Capitol.